danielneil/Smart-Worm-Habitat/research/README.md

 Initially, the Raspberry Pi 4 Model B 4GB, will serve as a prototype, but R&D will occur with VirtualBox and [the Raspberry Pi Desktop](https://www.raspberrypi.org/software/raspberry-pi-desktop/), so no need to purchase a Raspberry Pi just yet.

-Depending on the results of battle testing the design will serve to tell us whether the Pi is up to the challenge.
+Depending on the results of battle testing the design, we'll know whether the Pi is up to the challenge.

 #### Prototype hardware: